 Caprimulgidae – Nightjars & Nighthawks

-The Caprimulgidae or nightjars are medium-sized nocturnal or crepuscular family characterised by long wings, short legs and very short bills.
+The Caprimulgidae or nightjars, the only family of Caprimulgiformes, are medium-sized nocturnal or crepuscular family characterised by long wings, short legs and very short bills.
 They are sometimes called goatsuckers, due to the ancient folk tale that they sucked the milk from goats (the Latin for goatsucker is Caprimulgus).
-Some New World species are called nighthawks, poorwills and etc..
-Nightjars usually nest on the ground.
-The English word ‘nightjar’ originally referred to the European nightjar.
+Some New World species are called nighthawks, poorwills and etc. Nightjars usually nest on the ground.
+The English word ‘nightjar’ originally referred to the European Nightjar Caprimulgus europaeus.

 Most have small feet, of little use for walking, and long pointed wings.
 Their soft plumage is cryptically coloured to resemble bark or leaves.
 Some species, unusual for birds, perch along a branch, rather than across it.
 This helps to conceal them during the day.